FRRouting/frr/doc/user/pim.rst

    reports on the interface.
 Refer to the next `ip igmp` command for IGMP management.

-.. clicmd:: [no] ip pim use-source A.B.C.D
+.. clicmd:: ip pim use-source A.B.C.D

    If you have multiple addresses configured on a particular interface and would like pim to use a specific source address associated with